AdityaVashista30/Image-Compression-Using-KMeans-Clusstering/README.md

 There are two types of image compression files here:

-1. Jupyter Notebook: An interactive image compression system where you can select image to be compressed and and number of colors on image.
+1. Jupyter Notebook: An interactive image compression system where you can select image to be compressed and number of colors on image.

 2. Python File: Containg function to see and analyse original and compressed image with manually given k(number of colors in compressed image)